data-kalle/nethunter-gt-i9505-jfltexx-los18/README.md

 Porting NetHunter to new device: https://www.kali.org/docs/nethunter/porting-nethunter/

 Disclaimer:
 I am not very knowledgeable in this field, but I want to save other people's time and potential frustration if they need this done.
 Therefore I am undertaking this task which leaves room for errors and misunderstandings on my part.
-More knowledgeable users may very well improve this guide if they find incorrect information.
+More knowledgeable users may very well improve this guide if they find any incorrect information.

 ## Environment consideration